Debris Removal:

 Building Permits

 Building permits are required for repairing damage due to Hurricane Helene.
-However, all fees are waived for permits due to damage from Hurricane Helene.
-The fees are waived through December 31, 2024.
+However, all fees are waived for permits due to damage from Hurricane Helene through December 31, 2024.
 It’s our goal to ensure all repairs are safe and secure for you and your family.
-We also have information in our office regarding using contractors during this time and protecting yourself from unscrupulous contractors who often may take advantage of homeowners during this time.
-Our office is located at 126 Poplar Grove Connector, Suite 201, Boone, NC 28607, or you may reach us at 828-265-8043 and P&I@watgov.org.
+We also have information in our office regarding working with contractors during this time and protecting yourself from unscrupulous contractors who may take advantage of homeowners.

-If your home has been posted with an “UNSAFE” or “RESTRICTED” sign and you have any questions, again please feel free to contact our office.
+If your home has been posted as UNSAFE or RESTRICTED and you have questions, please reach out.

 IA Signup for Assistance